 Annual Lecture 2018: How Democracy Can Inform Consent: The Cases of Internet and Bioethics, Professor Carol C. Gould (City University of New York) The lecture will will take place in the Moot Court, Somerset House East Wing, King’s College, London on 26 October 2018, 5pm (doors 4.30pm) N.B. attendees are required to register in advance (no […]

 The Society’s 2019 conference will take place in Cardiff, 28–30 June.
-The call for papers and panels is now open and will close on Monday 14 January 2019.
-Papers are welcomed on all topics across the field of applied philosophy.
-The keynote speakers will be Rainer Forst (GU Frankfurt), Cecile Laborde (Oxford), Niko Kolodny (UC Berkeley) and Margaret Moore […]
+The call for papers and panels is now closed (Monday 14 January 2019).
+Papers will be given on a wide range of topics across the field of applied philosophy.
+The keynote speakers will be Rainer Forst (GU Frankfurt), Cecile Laborde (Oxford), Niko Kolodny (UC Berkeley) and Margaret […]

 The SAP Annual Lecture 2017–18 audio recording now available.
 An audio recording of the SAP Annual Lecture 2017–18: ‘Three Mistakes about Doing Good (and Bad)’ by Philip Pettit is now available on the SAP Soundcloud page.
 To access the recording please click here.

 JOINT SAP‐CEU SUMMER SCHOOL IN BUDAPEST, JULY 1 – JULY 12 2013 This year SAP will also co‐organize a joint SAP‐CEU summer school—“Justice: Theory and Applications”—with CEU Budapest.
 JOINT SAP‐CEU SUMMER SCHOOL IN BUDAPEST, JULY 1 – JULY 12 2013 This year SAP will also co‐organize a joint SAP‐CEU summer school—“Justice: Theory and Applications”—with CEU Budapest.
 The […]